 Who Makes Ergonomic Task Chairs?

-In the 2000s many companies started to imitate Herman Miller’s design, but their task chair wasn’t so good as those of Herman Miller Company.
+In the 2000s many companies started to imitate Herman Miller’s design, but their task chair wasn’t as good as those of Herman Miller Company.
 But they kept trying and now you can find a wide range of ergonomic task chairs on the market.

 When Were Executive Chairs Introduced?

 As a sign of power and authority executives were given special chairs which had higher backrests than other office chairs.
 The executive chair was first made in 1850, and since that time it wasn’t changed much except for additional lumbar support.

 Who Invented Office Chair with Wheels?

 In 1938 Hungarian inventor Lazlo Biro created the first ballpoint pen and in 1945 he came to the United States, where he founded Bic Corporation.
 In 1941 he managed to create a prototype of the executive wheeled chair, but as World War Two had just ended, he abandoned the project.